rickynyairo/music-shop/README.md

 ### App Execute

 ```
+$ yarn bootstrap
 $ yarn start
 ```

+`yarn bootstrap` installs all application dependencies `yarn start` does database migrations and seeds the database

 This starts both the backend and the frontend application.
 Now visit <http://localhost:3000>